Donald Trump Jr. Responds To New Zealand Massacre By Attacking The Media

 Donald Trump Jr. took to Twitter to respond to the New Zealand massacre with an attack on the media, blaming outlets for sharing the suspect’s name.

 The president’s eldest son was responding to reports that a heavily armed man attacked two mosques in Christchurch, opening fire against Muslim worshipers in an attack that has left at least 49 dead.
-As The Guardian reported, the alleged attacker posted his plans on a number of far-right message boards including 8chan and Voat, where white supremacists often congregate.
+As The Guardian reported, the alleged attacker posted his plans on a number of far-right message boards including 8chan and Voat, where white supremacists allegedly often congregate.
 His alleged manifesto also shared hatred toward Muslims, who he saw as invaders in his country, and expressed admiration for Donald Trump.

-The shooter also posted livestream video of the attack that allegedly showed the attack in full, as he killed unarmed men, women, and children inside the mosque.
+The shooter also posted live stream video of the attack that allegedly showed the attack in full as he killed unarmed men, women, and children inside the mosque.

 The attack has prompted a worldwide reaction, including President Donald Trump who tweeted a message of condolence for the victims.